jonathanGB/thunderstruct/docs/index.md

 The intricacies of the above approach are not critical to understand in the context of this paper.
 Essentially, the above method and the Poisson preconditioner allow for only a single matrix muliplication operation is needed at a given iteration of the conjugate gradient.
 The preconditioner ensures convergence and thus accelerates the simulation of lightning.
-The intricacies (<--- WAT?) of the above approach are not critical to understand in the context of this paper.
+The intricacies of the above approach are not critical to understand in the context of this paper.
 Essentially, the above method and the Poisson preconditioner allow for only a single matrix muliplication operation is needed at a given iteration of the conjugate gradient.
 The preconditioner ensures convergence and thus accelerates the simulation of lightning.

 The probability of a given point being the next point the stepped leader jumps to is directly proportional to its charge: